Tesla shares tumble after missed delivery estimates

-Shares of Tesla fell by more than 8 percent during the first trading day of 2019 after the electric-car company said it delivered fewer vehicles than Wall Street expected.
+Shares of Tesla fell by more than 6 percent during the first trading day of 2019 after the electric-car company unveiled its delivery figures for the end of 2018, which modestly fell short of Wall Street expectations compiled by FactSet.

 In a news release, Tesla said it would cut the price of its Model 3, Model X and Model S vehicles beginning Wednesday to partially cover the reduction of the federal tax credit for electric vehicles.
 The full $7,500 tax credit for Tesla customers was cut in half to $3,750 at the start of the new year.
 The company said the remaining tax credits combined with not having to fuel up at the gas pump and lowered maintenance costs “means our vehicles are even more affordable than similarly priced gasoline vehicles.”